Hultan/chessImager/readme.md

 		chessImager.HighlightCircle,        // Highlight type
 		"#88E57C",                          // Highlight color
 		35,                                 // Highlight cirle radius
+		0                                   // Highlight factor (not used for this Type)
 	)

 	// Create an annotation style, for the square e7